JonPSmith/EfCore.SchemaCompare/README.md

 The first number in the version number of this library defines what version of NET framework it works for. e.g.

-- EfCore.SchemaCompare version 6 is works with to NET 6.
+- EfCore.SchemaCompare version 8.?.? works with to NET 8.
-- EfCore.SchemaCompare version 7 is works with to NET 7 ... an so
+- EfCore.SchemaCompare version 7.?.? works with to NET 7 ... an so

 **WARNING**: Version 8 contains a **BREAKING CHANGE**.
 You need to add the Microsoft.EntityFrameworkCore.Design NuGet to your application when using this library.
 This is needed as the EfCore.SchemaCompare library now supports multiple database providers does - see [What database providers does it support](https://github.com/JonPSmith/EfCore.SchemaCompare/blob/master/README.md#what-database-providers-does-it-support).